MarkClinton/pga-score/README.md

   - [Shift() function JS](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/shift) - How to remove the first element of an array and save it to a variable
   - [Check if all elements have the same class](https://www.geeksforgeeks.org/how-to-find-whether-all-element-contains-same-class-or-not/) - Helped to find out when all cards matched to display game end modal.
   - [Access form data through event property](https://stackoverflow.com/questions/72982035/can-you-access-a-html-form-data-from-the-event-property-or-a-this-keyword-in) - To help gather form data before 'submitting' the user to the game
-  - [Using a namespace in JS](https://stackoverflow.com/questions/6928926/what-advantages-are-gained-by-using-namespaces-in-javascript) - To help miinimise variables in the global scope.
+  - [Using a namespace in JS](https://stackoverflow.com/questions/6928926/what-advantages-are-gained-by-using-namespaces-in-javascript) - To help minimise variables in the global scope.

 - ### Acknowledgments